-After the cocktails at the Mess, the vehicles all lined up and all officers with their wives and children got into them.
-I drove Colonel Sameer and we headed towards Nashik with neither speaking word for the next fifteen minutes until we entered the Taj Hotel.
-That was when Colonel Sameer asked me “So this is your Dhaba”.
-Captain Mitra explained to him that Dhaba was the codeword for such diners and all officers and their families knew what it meant.
+After the cocktails at the Officers’ Mess, the vehicles lined up and all officers with their ladies and children got into them.
+I drove Colonel Sameer and we headed towards Nashik with neither speaking a word for the next fifteen minutes until we entered the Taj Hotel.
+That was when Colonel Sameer asked, “So this is your Dhaba.”
+Captain Mitra explained “Dhaba is the code word for such dinners and our officers and their families know what it meant.”

-Five years passed by and Brigadier Sameer was an Instructor at the prestigious Staff College and there was a presentation by the commander of the formation where we had proposed our theory.
+Five years passed by, and Brigadier Sameer was an Instructor at the prestigious Staff College and there was a presentation by the commander of the formation where we had proposed our theory.
 The very same slide we had prepared five years ago was flashed – behold – there was no change in it – even the colours remained the same.

 May be someone is still flashing the same slide even now.

 Nice recall although the Dhaba is obviously not a player in it…Innovation and cut paste, religious tolerance and decency is…To that extent, the heading could be reconsidered.